 Though i adore my hometown, NYC seems to breed an aloof sensibility that often permeates the singles scene here.
 I notice it even more whenever I venture out of Manhattan — that there’s a warmth and friendliness elsewhere which is so difficult to find when you’re trying to mix and mingle in the Big Apple.

 I can’t help thinking that most of the epic romances I’ve experienced have been with men from other places—California, Illinois, England and Australia to name a few.
-And, on this 20th anniversary of my very , I also find myself wondering if it’s time for me to try out a new zip code.
+And, on this 20th anniversary of my very first epic love, I also find myself wondering if it’s time for me to try out a new zip code.